sclavijosuero/wick-a11y/README.md

 ## Results

-All the accessibility violations are shown in the Cypress log, ordered by severity, and are also graphically highlighted on the page, enclosed in a bounding box colored according to the severity level (Styles by default: Critical 🟥, Serious 🟧, Moderate 🟨, Minor 🟦).
+All the accessibility violations are shown in the Cypress log, ordered by severity, and are also graphically highlighted on the page, enclosed in a bounding box colored according to the severity level.

+Styles by default: Critical 🟥, Serious 🟧, Moderate 🟨, Minor 🟦

 If there are any violations for the selected rules used in the analysis, the test will fail.